Starting CPAP therapy, what about my sex life?

 Feeling the benefits of your CPAP therapy

-As we mentioned, treating your sleep apnea should have a really positive impact on libido.
-For men, sleep apnea has been associated with low testosterone levels and erectile dysfunction.
+As we mentioned, treating your sleep apnoea should have a really positive impact on libido.
+For men, sleep apnoea has been associated with low testosterone levels and erectile dysfunction.
 Using your CPAP regularly can help limit these side effect and with improved sleep you should also feel fresher and less irritable by day which in itself can have a really positive effect on those closest to you.

 Keeping your CPAP therapy and your sex life going